wds4/DCoSL/README.md

 # Protocol specification

+The basic starting point (as discussed in concept graph readme? or DCoSL readme? or glossary? or create a DIP-0* ?) is to represent data as a graph, with nodes and edges.
+(State elsewhere: Graph databases like neo4j could be considered but are not necessary and not necessarily recommended and probably not beneficial until later stages with large concept graphs.)

 DIPs (DCoSL implementation proposals) are categorized into three blocks: the core protocol, the concept graph, and the grapevine.

 ## [DCoSL Core Protocol: DIPs 00 - 99](https://github.com/wds4/DCoSL/tree/main/dips)